janm31415/jAmp8100/README.md

 Turn the equalizer on or off.

-### Chorus
+### Stereo Chorus

-This pedal is the same as the chorus pedal in the pre-amp effect section.
-However, by placing this chorus pedal at the end of the signal chain a different effect or feel can be obtained than with the first chorus pedal.
+This pedal is similar to the chorus pedal in the pre-amp effect section, but by placing this chorus pedal at the end of the signal chain a different effect or feel can be obtained than with the first chorus pedal.
+Furthermore the chorus effect is in stereo which is possible here as we are at the end of the signal chain.

 #### Rate